dead-claudia/thallium/README.md

 ## Installation

 ```
-npm install --save-dev techtonic
+npm install --save-dev thallium
 ```

 ## Usage

-This is waiting on the completion of the CLI, but for now, you can look at the [documentation](./docs/README.md) and [tests](./test/), which use Techtonic's assertions themselves.
+This is waiting on the completion of the CLI, but for now, you can look at the [documentation](./docs/README.md) and [tests](./test/), which use Thallium's assertions themselves.

 Couple specific notes:

 1. You can use the framework without the built-in assertions.
-Just require `techtonic/core`, and implement your own assertions.
+Just require `thallium/core`, and implement your own assertions.
 Matter of fact, the built-in ones are actually their own plugin.

 2. Any test properties you define in your tests are scoped per-test.
 These include assertions.
 Example: